-BIT READ/ WRITE RESET VALUE DESCRIPTION D7-D2 R/W 000000 PLL D value.
-Six least significant bits of a 14-bit unsigned integer valid values for D are from 0 to 9999, represented by a 14-bit integer located in Page-0/Reg-5-6.
+BIT READ/ WRITE RESET VALUE DESCRIPTION D7-D2 R/W 000000 PLL D value - Six least significant bits of a 14-bit unsigned integer valid values for D are from zero to 9999, represented by a 14-bit integer located in Page-0/Reg-5-6.
 Values should not be written into these registers that would result in a D value outside the valid range.
-D1-D0 R 00 Reserved; write only '0' to these bits.
+D1-D0 R 00 Reserved, write only zeros to these bits.